Meagan Gets Real

 Spread the love

-There are many things we teach in our homeschool.
-Some come in a book.
-Some of the hardest lessons we have to teach don’t.
+How to help my child handle grief was the first question that came to mind after a recent loss.
+Some of the hardest lessons we have to teach aren’t easy.
 The life moments are the hard ones to teach.
 They are the moments that don’t come with a manual.
 A few months ago I had to teach one of these hard lessons.
 I had to learn how to help my child handle grief.

 How to Help My Child Handle Grief - Includes Free Printable workbook for children dealing with grief. - #parenting #education #grief #freeprintable #feelings #parent #parentingtips